Conventional wisdom about writing is conventionally wrong.

-How can we pick one masterpiece when everything the Italian Master of Romance has done with the cover of novels is so good?
+How can we pick one masterpiece when everything the Italian Master of Romance Covers has done is so good?

 I wanted to do crazy sci-fi and fantasy covers first.
-But they are surprisingly monotonous, with the difference between (1) a great cover and (2) a campy cover and (3) an insane cover being a matter of taste, really, and of what cup size you want your robot / elven princess / barbarian warrior woman to have, and whether she should be a loyal sidekick, at the feet of the male hero, or the heroine who’s busy cutting off the heads of trolls or whatever.
+But they are surprisingly monotonous, with the difference between (1) a great cover and (2) a campy cover and (3) an insane cover being a matter of taste.
+The wilder options for sci-fi and fantasy covers include:

 Frankly, they kind of bored me, though I will search harder for amazing sci-fi and fantasy covers, especially of dinosaurs in spaceships, which are apparently a thing.

 On to the covers: